ConfuzzedCat/TerrariaInjector/README.md

 Simply rename the injector to either "uninstall" or "remove".
 This will delete the  Mods folder, the extracted resources(see more at how it works), the Harmony dll and the exe itself.

 #### How does it work?
-The injecting can be put into x steps.
+The injecting can be put into 4 steps.
 1. Finding and loading the Terraria.exe
 This is not done in an advance method, but it does support drag and drop.
 2. Checking for game dependencies.